 Due to the special handling required by consignments over 50 kg (110 lb), a surcharge of XPF 5,000 for each additional weight band of 25 kg (55 lb) is payable on top of the transport cost.

-As a result, bulky items or items with very low weight but high volume (e.g. an empty icebox) are subject to volume rates.
+Also as a result, bulky items or items with very low weight but high volume (e.g. an empty icebox) are subject to volume rates.
 For these items, the chargeable weight is based on the space occupied in the hold, rather than the actual weight of the goods.

 The rate is calculated as follows:

 Volumetric weight = [length (cm) x width (cm) x height (cm)]/6 000 cm3

 The volumetric weight is then compared with the actual weight of the item.
 The higher of the two figures is multiplied by the applicable rate per kg for the journey, to obtain the price payable for transporting the cargo.